rogueunix/redux-sessionstorage-simple/README.md

 save({ debounce: 500 })
 ```

 Save specific parts of the state tree with the namespace "my_cool_app".
-The keys "my_cool_app_user" and "my_cool_app_products" will appear in LocalStorage.
+The keys "my_cool_app_user" and "my_cool_app_products" will appear in SessionStorage.

 ```sh
 save({